samuelusc/CSCI596-Project/README.md

 ### Possible Tech Stacks

+**`Pandas`**: For data handling and analysis.

+**`Neo4j Database`**: Using Neo4j, a advanced graph database, to store and manage data.

+**`Dynamic Query Building`**: The script dynamically constructs Cypher queries based on user input, such as filtering movies by genre or calculating similarity.

+**`Cold Start Problem Handling`**: The user interacts with the system through the command line, inputting data and receiving recommendations.

+**`Fuzzy Matching for Movie Titles`**: To handle partial or imprecise movie title inputs, the script employs a fuzzy matching technique.

+**`Cosine Similarity for User Similarity`**: The code calculates similarity scores between users using cosine similarity, a common technique in recommendation systems.

+**`Collaborative Filtering for Recommendations`**: The recommendation logic in the script seems to be based on collaborative filtering.
+This method makes automatic predictions about the interests of a user by collecting preferences from many users.

+---

 **`Scikit-surprise or scikit-learn`**:
 A python scikit we used to build and analyze recommender systems.
 It provides some efficient collaborative filtering algorithms, including user-based collaborative filtering, item-based collaborative filtering, and matrix factorization algorithms.